“The world doesn’t need another consultancy. It needs a better one.”

 Our business and the environment

 At Lansons, we aim to minimise the impact our work has on the environment and we have had a full recycling program in place since early 2002.
+We have been a certified CarbonNeutral company since 2005.
 From the early days we have always worked on the basis of reduce, reuse and recycle and this still forms the basis of our environmental policy today.